Marjorie Weston Emerson Award

 - 2020: Sarah Eyerly, “Mozart and the Moravians,” Early Music 47/2 (2019): 161-182

-- 2019: Edmund Goehring, Coming to Terms with Our Musical Past: An Essay on Mozart and Modernist Aesthetics (University of Rochester, 2018)
+- 2019: Edmund Goehring, Coming to Terms with Our Musical Past: An Essay on Mozart and Modernist Aesthetics (University of Rochester, 2018).
+Now available as an Open Access eBook!

 - 2018: Austin Glatthorn, “The Imperial Coronation of Leopold II and Mozart, Frankfurt am Main, 1790,” Eighteenth-Century Music 14 (2017): 89-110